Xevion/contest/uil/uil-practice-armstrong/test-1/EXPLANATIOn.md

 ## Question 7

-This is just pretty awful parantheses aside from the initial solving.
+This is just pretty awful parentheses aside from the initial solving.

 ```java
 !(!(!(...)))